siddhantmittal024/Natours-Api-Part-1/README.md

 # Natours-Api

-# 26-06-2020: Node.js and Express Framework!
+## 26-06-2020: Node.js and Express Framework!

-Created server, routing and html templating.\n
+Created server, routing and html templating.

-Created Responses and Requests, event loops, modules.\n Started using Express and installed Postman.
+Created Responses and Requests, event loops, modules.

+Started using Express and installed Postman.

 Used HTTP methods and CRUD operations(get,post,patch,delete).